The Amazing Asian Origins of Our Earliest Immigrants

 But, notably, the Asian features of Indians from Alaska to Argentina persist to this day.
 Confirming the visible likeness are the genetic identifiers found through extensive DNA research.
 Native Americans throughout the two continents share unique chromosomal markers with those living in the Altai Mountains of Siberian Central Asia—people identified as Altai, along with their genetic and linguistic twins, the ancient nomadic Kyrgyz who still range to the Altai foothills from their primary location several hundred miles southwest in mountainous Kyrgyzstan.

-Interestingly, a handy English-Kyrgyz dictionary shows that the Kyrgyz words for “six” and “month” are transliterated alty ai.
+Interestingly, a concise English-Kyrgyz dictionary shows that the Kyrgyz words for “six” and “month” are transliterated alty ai.
 Altai.
 A Kyrgyz professor explains this as a nomadic timetable for an excursion to the Altai region.
 Also fascinating is the Kyrgyz word for “distant,” transliterated alysky.
 Alaska.

 Kyrgyz people are also coming to America—likely fewer than ten thousand so far in this modern migration.
 Many of these Central Asians are gently aware that their genetic descendants are the American Indians, but it is mostly a relationship beheld from afar.
 Yet even without a tangible handshake or hug, the revelation is ennobling, like discovering hidden royalty in family bloodlines.
 In essence, the Kyrgyz—now clinging to sovereignty in their own small, mountainous, landlocked home territory—once commanded the domain of two continents and endless ocean shorelines, with no human rivals but themselves for untold centuries.